yalaudah/openai/Basic_Samples/Functions/README.md

       MACOS/LINUX Users:
          export OPENAI_API_KEY="REPLACE_WITH_YOUR_KEY_VALUE_HERE"

+- You need to ensure you have the right model deployed in Azure AI Studio before you can use it.
+To do that, go to the deployments page of  Azure AI Studio.
+Create a deployment if one does not already exist.
+For function calling, we recommend using `gpt-35-turbo` or `gpt-4` models.

 - To find your `AZURE_OPENAI_ENDPOINT` go to https://portal.azure.com, find your resource and then under "Resource Management" -> "Keys and Endpoints" look for the "Endpoint" value.